juju/docs/src/en/charms-fan.md

 Good work.

-### Deploying applications with the FAN using an AWS cloud
+### Deploying applications with the Fan using an AWS cloud

-To use FAN networking with AWS a *virtual private cloud* (VPC) is required.
+To use Fan networking with AWS a *virtual private cloud* (VPC) is required.
 Fortunately, a working VPC is provided with every AWS account and is used, by default, when creating regular EC2 instances.